Questions About Texas DWI and DWI related Probation Revocations

 Most people meet with their probation officers once a month.
 Before the meeting, the probation officer will do a criminal check.
 However, if there is an alcohol violation from a device (interlock, in home, SCRAM), the provider generally reports to the court right away.
 The court in turn notifies the probation officer, district attorney and defense lawyer.
 Interlock violations are not discovered until the device is taken in for monthly calibrations.
 In home and SCRAM violations are discoverable immediately and generally have a one day turn around before the courts are notified by the provider.
 If you think the device is in error, please contact the provider immediately for quick resolution.

 The best thing to do is to call our office and we will assess the situation and make a recommendation.
 We understand that this is a stressful time and can cause you to lose sleep at night.
 Sometimes this involves us getting involved right away, other times we must patiently wait.

 Should I hire a lawyer for my Texas DWI probation revocation?

-Contact our office and we will assess what stage you are in.
+Contact our office and we will assess where you are in the process.
 There are very rare occasions where seeking our intervention is not necessary.
 If you are fortunate, a probation officer may just give you a warning.
 It is still very important that you know what your options are.
 Once you sign an amendment to your conditions, there is (generally speaking) no turning back.
 Most serious violations result in a revocation.
 It is critical at this point to have representation.
 We get a bond set for you and start working on damage control and options.
 Courts assume you are a law breaker when you don’t satisfactorily comply with the judge’s orders.
 Courts take quicker action on probation revocations.

 Warning!
 Be Prepared When Going to Your Probation Officer